cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 seeding command; if command is "create", it is a new File. otherwise, it is command, it is a seeding -l FileRoot/Nounce. // in app, we provide options for pause seeding or delete seeding file - i FileDescJSON,1024;//{ "file tx has to have File upload"}, no support for indepandent nick name tx, these info is sent along other tx.
 FileAMTRoot;
-FileAMTCount,32;
 tx sender signature;
 // regarding the File processing
 // 1. tgz then use ipfs block standard size e.g. 250k to chop the data to m pieceis
 // 2. newNode.amt(1,piece(1)); loop to newNode.hamt(m,piece(m));
 // 3.
 FileAMTroot=AMT_flush_put()
-// 4. return FileAMTroot and Count to contract Json.
+// 4. return FileAMTroot to contract Json.
 }
 32; signature , 65:r: 32 bytes, s: 32 bytes, v: 1 byte
 }